 Customer experience needs to be broken down.
 It involves:

 Rational experience (what the customer does), Emotional experience (how the customer feels), Subconscious experience (one the customer is not aware of) and Psychological experience (behavioral economics area).

-It ties into the of future conversations with chatbots because AI-powered chatbots will be able to understand the patterns of customer behavior better and respond to them in a better manner.
+It ties into the of future conversations with chatbots because AI-powered chatbots will be able to understand the patterns of customer behaviour better and respond to them in a better manner.

-Customer behavior is hard to understand.
+Customer behaviour is hard to understand.
 What customers say can be different from what they actually want.

 When Disney spoke to their customers about the Disneyland meal options, they heard that they wanted an option for a salad.
 But the reality of the situation is that when salads were included, the theme park patrons didn't really go for it.